kavintg05/Dispersion-Compensation/README.md

 ---

-## Conclusions
+## Result
-Discuss the effectiveness of dispersion-compensating fiber and the ability of the calculations to engineer a viable system.
+Dispersion compensation in the optical fiber communication system was simulated successfully using DCF fiber.
+The BER analyzer showed improved signal quality with acceptable Q factor, minimum BER, and clear eye diagram characteristics.